 - Sign up for a free trial of Audible: Get 30 days of free access to thousands of audiobooks, and one free premium title of your choice.
 Perfect for listening on the go!

-- Sign up for free trial of Kindle Unlimited: Get 30 days of free access to unlimited ebook reading on any device.
+- Sign up for a free trial of Kindle Unlimited: Get 30 days of free access to unlimited ebook reading on any device.
 You will unlock access to over two million titles instantly!

-- Sign up for free trial of Amazon Prime: Get 30 days of a free trial offering free two-day shipping on all purchases, plus access to hundreds of new ebooks each month.
+- Sign up for a free trial of Amazon Prime: Get 30 days of a free trial offering free two-day shipping on all purchases, plus access to hundreds of new ebooks each month.